jacobandresen/searchzen.org/_posts/2009-09-27-Paris-Hilton-and-Behaviour-Driven-Development.markdown

   I should be able to query facebook for information about it</pre>
 If I had those expectations formulated to me , then I would choose to implement this system as a mashup between youtube and facebook as a facebook application.
 This would be a radically different system architecture than the one describe above.

-Furthermore , by leveraging one of the <a href="http://behaviour-driven.org/Implementations">several BDD test frameworks available</a>, then the expectations could be formulated in way that can be used as tests.
+Furthermore , by leveraging one of the several BDD test frameworks available, then the expectations could be formulated in way that can be used as tests.